PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-10 00:38:00
+Last updated: 2024-04-10 00:38:32
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One